AURENA-Tech/angular-testing-exercises/README.md

     There are many different approaches to testing with <code>@ViewChild</code>'s It is hard to tell which one is fitting the best for you, as this is dependent on the use case.<br><br>

-<a href="https://stackblitz.com/github/AURENA-Tech/angular-testing-exercises/tree/exercise-4-1?file=src%2Fapp%2Fviewchild%2Fparent.component.spec.ts">Exercise ViewChild Testing - 1</a>: using Spies
+<a href="https://stackblitz.com/github/AURENA-Tech/angular-testing-exercises/tree/exercise-4-1?file=src%2Fapp%2Fviewchild%2Fparent.component.spec.ts" target="_blank">Exercise ViewChild Testing - 1</a>: using Spies<br>
-<a href="https://stackblitz.com/github/AURENA-Tech/angular-testing-exercises/tree/exercise-4-2?file=src%2Fapp%2Fviewchild%2Fchild.component.stubbed.spec.ts">Exercise ViewChild Testing - 2</a>: using Stubs & Spies
+<a href="https://stackblitz.com/github/AURENA-Tech/angular-testing-exercises/tree/exercise-4-2?file=src%2Fapp%2Fviewchild%2Fchild.component.stubbed.spec.ts" target="_blank">Exercise ViewChild Testing - 2</a>: using Stubs & Spies<br>
-<a href="https://stackblitz.com/github/AURENA-Tech/angular-testing-exercises/tree/exercise-4-3?file=src%2Fapp%2Fhero-detail%2Fhero-detail.component.spec-4.ts">Exercise ViewChild Testing - 3</a>: using ViewChild architecture pattern <i>(sometimes needed for high performant compontents)</i>
+<a href="https://stackblitz.com/github/AURENA-Tech/angular-testing-exercises/tree/exercise-4-3?file=src%2Fapp%2Fhero-detail%2Fhero-detail.component.spec-4.ts" target="_blank">Exercise ViewChild Testing - 3</a>: using ViewChild architecture pattern <i>(sometimes needed for high performant compontents)</i>
 </details>

 ---